-Part II of this Bylaw does not apply to stopbanks, bunds, bank protection works, crossings, drains, pumps, structures and other scheme assets that are not managed by or under the control of the Council.
+Part II of these Bylaws does not apply to stopbanks, bunds, bank protection works, crossings, drains, pumps, structures, and other scheme assets that are not managed by, or under the control of, the Council.

-No person will, without the prior written authority of the Council undertake any of the following activities:
+No person will, without the prior written authority of the Council, undertake any of the following activities:

-- a.
-Digging, maintenance or any other earthworks including building foundations: - within 200 metres of the landward toe of the prescribed Rangitaiki River stopbanks and the Rangitaiki Floodway stopbanks - within 120 metres of the prescribed Tarawera stopbanks - within 140 metres of the prescribed Kaituna stopbanks
+- (a) Digging or any other earthworks, including building foundations: - i. within 200 metres of the landward toe of the prescribed Rangitāiki River stopbanks and Rangitāiki Floodway stopbanks. - ii. within 120 metres of the landward toe of the prescribed Tarawera stopbanks. - iii. within 140 metres of the landward toe of the prescribed Kaituna stopbanks.

-Note: For the purpose of small-scale, backyard cultivation, disturbing soil to a depth of 300mm is permitted.
-Any digging deeper than 300mm into the soil profile cannot be carried out except with prior written authority of Council.
+Note: For the purpose of small-scale gardening, disturbing soil to a depth of 300 millimetres is permitted.
+Any digging deeper than 300 millimetres into the soil profile cannot be carried out except with prior written authority of Council.

-- b.
-Undertake earthworks for the fencing, replacement fencing, or for the purposes of intensifying infrastructure including (but not limited to), artificial or natural shelter belting, subsoil irrigation or drainage: - within 200 metres of the landward toe of the prescribed Rangitaiki River stopbanks and the Rangitaiki Floodway stopbanks - within 120 metres of the prescribed Tarawera stopbanks - within 140 metres of the prescribed Kaituna stopbanks
+- (b) Undertake earthworks for fencing, replacement fencing, or for the purposes of intensifying infrastructure including (but not limited to), artificial or natural shelter belting, subsoil irrigation or drainage: - i. within 200 metres of the landward toe of the prescribed Rangitāiki River stopbanks and Rangitāiki Floodway stopbanks. - ii. within 120 metres of the landward toe of the prescribed Tarawera stopbanks. - iii. within 140 metres of the landward toe of the prescribed Kaituna stopbanks.